QiyanQAQ/stat1010sandbox/README.md

 # stat1010sandbox
-# This is a sandbox rego for stat 1010
+# This is a sandbox repo for stat 1010